 How will I be notified that I received a Charles Center Summer Scholarship?

-Recipients will receive notification by email with an award letter.
+Recipients will receive notification by email with an award letter to sign and return.
 Results will also be posted on the Charles Center website.

 What are the requirements after receiving the award?

 The award letter will contain instructions for how to proceed.
 All recipients of a Charles Center Summer Scholarship are required to blog about their research during the summer on the Charles Center Summer Research blog.
-WM Honors Fellows will blog about their research on the Honors Fellows blog.
-All recipients of a research award will present their work in the fall at the Charles Center's Summer Research Showcase.
+W&M Honors Fellows will blog about their research over the summer and throughout the academic year on the Honors Fellows blog.
+All recipients of Charles Center researchs award will present their work in the fall at the Charles Center's Summer Research Showcase.